Accenture/reactive-interaction-gateway/docs/event-streams.md

 Real time part of RIG is driven by events (Kafka/Kinesis) -- to make it work there is some configuration required.

-Where is RIG using event streams:
+Where RIG uses event streams:

 - publishing via API Gateway to specific topic/stream, see [Publishing to event streams](./api-gateway#publishing-to-event-streams) for more details
   - consuming of events from specific topic/stream to achieve sync requests